QuickBooks Blog

 • Incorrect document numbers: Employees might accidentally switch numbers around or enter incorrect information.
 To minimize errors, it's helpful to have employees review and double-check their entries before submitting the forms.

 • Failure to update I-9s: When an employee's work authorization expires, employers must reverify their eligibility.
-Make sure to implement a system to track work authorization expiration dates and automatically trigger reverification procedures.
+Implement a system to track work authorization expiration dates and automatically trigger reverification procedures.

 • Improper storage of I-9s: I-9s must be stored securely, separate from employee personnel files.
 Establishing clear guidelines for I-9 storage, including physical and electronic security measures, is vital.